helmetjs/helmet/README.md

 The `Content-Security-Policy` header mitigates a large number of attacks, such as [cross-site scripting][XSS].
 See [MDN's introductory article on Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

-This header is powerful but likely requires some configuration.
+This header is powerful but likely requires some configuration for your specific app.

 To configure this header, pass an object with a nested `directives` object.
 Each key is a directive name in camel case (such as `defaultSrc`) or kebab case (such as `default-src`).
 Each value is an array (or other iterable) of strings or functions for that directive.
 If a function appears in the array, it will be called with the request and response objects.